Credit Union Deductions

 Change requests and cancellations

-An employee may change or cancel a deduction for a payment to a participating credit union at any time by completing a revised authorization form.
+An employee may change or cancel a deduction for a payment to a participating credit union at any time by completing a revised authorization form or by submitting an electronic authorization through CAPPS.

-State agencies must complete the employee’s change or cancellation request no later than the first workday of the second month following the month in which the agency receives the notification.
+State agencies must complete the employee’s change or cancellation request no later than the first workday of the second month following the month when the agency receives the notification.

-When an employee transfers between state agencies, the employee must complete a new authorization form at the new agency to participate in the credit union deduction.
+When an employee transfers between state agencies, the employee must complete a new authorization form or electronic authorization through CAPPS at the new agency to participate in the credit union deduction.
 The authorization does not transfer from the prior agency.

 Agencies may receive refunds from the credit union for an employee’s account only if an amount more than the elected amount was deducted.
 Agencies may deduct the amount of the refund from the subsequent payment to the credit union or request in writing to receive a check for the amount of the refund.